Internet in Bangladesh: National Internet Exchanges (NIXs) and International Internet Gateways (IIGs)

 All ISPs and equivalent service providers in Bangladesh exchange traffic via two systems, the National Internet Exchange (NIX) and International Internet Gateways (IIGs).
 The IIGs provide global Internet connectivity, while all domestic Internet traffic is routed via the NIX to minimize usage of international bandwidth.
 The NIX consists of two exchange points known as the Bangladesh Internet Exchange (BDIX) established in August 2004 and operated by the Sustainable Development Networking Programme and the Peering Society of Bangladesh and the Bangladesh Society of Internet Exchange (BSIX) established in May 2004.
 In June 2012 the BTRC announced plans to issue an unrestricted number of additional NIX licenses.
 There are two IIGs in service operated by, Mango Teleservices Limited and the government owned Bangladesh Telecommunications Company Limited (BTCL).

 There are concerns that, with a limited number of NIX operators, only two IIG operators, and with BSCCL holding a monopoly as the only operator of the SEA-ME-WE fiber optic cables, limited competition will keep the cost of raw bandwidth high.

 In 2012, Bangladesh Telecommunication Regulatory Authority has awarded additional 35 International Internet Gateways (IIGs).
 In 2014, one additional NIX license has been awarded to a NovoCom limited, a private limited company.

-Internet Service Providers (ISPs)
+Internet service providers

 In 2005 there were more than 180 ISPs operating in the country.
-ISP's are regulated by the BTRC.
+ISPs are regulated by the BTRC.
 In 2016, there were 119 licensed ISPs providing services nationwide and 65 ISPs providing services in the central zone.